Need to seek legal advice regarding debt recovery:

 2. If the debtor does not enter appearance

 WHAT IS THE EFFECT OF OBTAINING A JUDGMENT FOR DEBT RECOVERY IN MALAYSIA?

-Judgment do not equal recovery of your money.
+Judgment does not equal recovery of your money.

 The fastest process is through the filing of a Summary Judgment against the debtor.
 So take note to always keep your business and transactional documents in good order.